 There’s a vast array of country/sector allocations, policy choices and technology options compatible with the Paris goals.
 There’s also uncertainty about which low-carbon technologies will prove viable.
 Consequently, there’s huge variation in company spending plans and, thus, Paris-aligned portfolios.
 So, it’s hard to assess progress against a Paris-aligned pathway that could be defined in multiple ways.

-Despite a big increase in ‘net-zero 2050’ pledges to limit warming to 1.5 degrees, our research shows that global government policies even fall short of a below-two-degree target.
+Despite a big increase in "net-zero 2050" pledges to limit warming to 1.5°C, our research shows that global government policies still fall short of this below-two-degree target.
 Uncertainty around Paris-aligned policy incentives limits investors’ ability to make full, Paris-aligned changes in their own capital allocation.
-Nevertheless, there’s no doubt a major energy transition is underway.
+Nevertheless, there’s no doubt that a major energy transition is underway.
 Moreover, because this transition is not yet fully priced into assets, it represents a major investment opportunity.

 Asset owners have freedom to set their own long-term investment objectives, so can choose to set a Paris alignment goal for their portfolios.
 Asset managers, however, are bound by pre-agreed mandates, which they can’t alter without the client’s consent.